react-declarative/react-declarative/docs/auto/interfaces/IOutlet.md

 element: (props: IOutletProps<Data, Payload, Params> & OtherProps) => ReactElement<any, string | JSXElementConstructor<any>>
 ```

+Renders an element for the active outlet

 ### isAvailable

 ```ts
 isAvailable: (pathname: string) => boolean
 ```

+Checks if a given path is available.

 ### isActive

 ```ts
 isActive: (pathname: string) => boolean
 ```

+Determines if the given pathname is active.